daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
- <i class="devicons devicons-bower"></i>Bower is a package manager that lets you easily download JavaScript libraries, such as the ones specified above, via a command line instead of visiting each individual website, downloading, extracting and adding it to the project manually.
+Bower is a package manager that lets you easily download JavaScript libraries, such as the ones specified above, via a command line instead of visiting each individual website, downloading, extracting and adding it to the project manually.
 </div>

 Run `bower install` and wait for the components to be downloaded and installed into **<i class="fa fa-folder-open"></i>bower_components**.
 You can change that path via [.bowerrc](http://bower.io/docs/config/#directory), but for the purposes of this tutorial we will stick with the defaults.